As an Amazon Associate, I earn from qualifying purchases.

 • In a large saucepan, bring 6 cups of water to a boil.

-• Add aspargus, and reduce heat to medium-high.
+• Add the chopped asparagus, and reduce the heat to medium-high.

 6 cups asparagus {cut into 2-3 inch pieces}

-• Cook asparagus for 1 minute, and then using a slotted spoon, transfer stalks to the bowl of ice water.
+• Cook asparagus for 1 minute, and then using a slotted spoon, transfer the pieces to the bowl of ice water.

 • After 3 minutes, drain the asparagus from the ice water and set aside.